Methodology

 Where we have provided local authority, regional or phase breakdowns:

-• estimates of courses started by pupils or courses delivered to pupils may not sum perfectly due to rounding, and
+• estimates may not sum across levels of breakdown due to rounding, and

-• estimates of school participation are weighted by the number of schools.
+• estimates of school participation are weighted by the number of schools in that category.

 Schools

-For the number of schools, we have used Get Information About Schools Data (GIAS).
-For example, for the publication on 31st March 2022, GIAS data was downloaded on the 23rd February 2022.
-We include the following list of Open schools in England:
+For the number of schools, and to match datasets, we use Get Information About Schools Data (GIAS).
+We include the following list of open schools in England:

 • Academy alternative provision converter